🚨 Scam Guide · 2026

 🔶 Medium

-📍 Kampala Road forex bureau area, Wilson Road, near Garden City Mall
+📍 Kampala Road forex bureau strip, Wilson Road, the area near Garden City Mall, the corridor outside the Sheraton

-You need Ugandan shillings and a man outside a forex bureau offers a better rate than the posted one inside.
+You need Ugandan shillings on Kampala Road and a man standing just outside a forex bureau offers a noticeably better rate than the posted board inside the shop.

 Red Flags